Domain Name Servers tend to confuse a lot of people. If you are one of them, don’t feel bad.

 Do you need more information?
 Check out these links:

-You also can find a wealth of information about different DNS records (also known as zone file records) and how to manage them in this GoDaddy help article.
+You also can find a wealth of information about different DNS records in our help section, we have a dedicated article on managing DNS records that’s worth reading.

 What are mail exchange (MX) records?

 MX records in the DNS server allow us to specify where email should be delivered.
 A GoDaddy help article about MX records states that “MX records specify and prioritize the incoming mail servers that receive email messages sent to your domain name.”

 Adding MX records are the easiest part of this.
 If you are using a service like Google Workspace, your MX records should look something like:

 These records are just telling the sending email server, when sending an email to sideways8.com, deliver to aspmx.l.google.com (10).
 If that server doesn’t accept the email, then send it to alt1.aspmx.l.google.com (20), etc.